survivejs/react-book/manuscript/getting_started/04_editing_notes.md

 It is possible to use both of these designs together.
 You can even have a controlled component that has uncontrolled elements inside.
 In this case we'll end up using an uncontrolled design for the `input` that `Editable` will contain for example.
 Even that could be turned into something controlled should we want to.

 Logically `Editable` consists of two separate portions.
-We'll need to display the `Value` while we are not `editing`.
+We'll need to display the default value while we are not `editing`.
 In case we are `editing`, we'll want to show an `Edit` control instead.
 In this case we'll settle for a simple input as that will do the trick.

 Before digging into the details, we can implement a little stub and connect that to the application.
 This will give us the basic structure we need to grow the rest.